Yun Myung-chan: Defection, later life and death

 In January 1992, Yun found that his cousin had been living in Hawaii, and asked her to bring his father to China.
 In July of the same year, on his return from the 1992 AFC U-16 Championship in Saudi Arabia, Yun met with his father in a restaurant in Beijing.
 By July 1998, North Korean authorities had found out that Yun was in contact with his father, and Yun escaped to China via the Tumen River, leaving his wife and four children behind.
-He relocated to South Korea in April 1999, and in July and October of the same year, three of his children tried to also flee North Korea, however, his youngest son was caught and returned to The North.
+He relocated to South Korea in April 1999, and in July and October of the same year, three of his children tried to also flee North Korea, however, his youngest son was caught and returned to North Korea.

 Following his defection to South Korea, Yun worked as a member of the K League, before running a restaurant in Daegu.

 Yun died on 8 December 2017 in Seoul.